-Statement Description allow-new-zones Controls the ability to add zones at runtime via rndc addzone. catalog-zones Configures catalog zones in named.conf. check-integrity Performs post-load zone integrity checks on primary zones.
+Statement Description allow-new-zones Controls the ability to add zones at runtime via rndc addzone. catalog-zones Configures catalog zones in named.conf. check-integrity Performs post-load zone integrity checks on primary zones. check-mx Checks whether an MX record appears to refer to an IP address. check-mx-cname Sets the response to MX records that refer to CNAMEs. check-sibling Specifies whether to check for sibling glue when performing integrity checks. continues on next page

-Statement ble 7 - continued from previous page Description Возоприон check-mx Checks whether an MX record appears to refer to an IP address. check-mx-cname Sets the response to MX records that refer to CNAMEs. check-sibling Specifies whether to check for sibling glue when performing integrity checks. check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones.
+Statement Description check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. file Specifies the zone's filename. flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits. in-view Specifies the view in which a given zone is defined.